philamp/jellygrail/README.md

 <strong>One compatibility layer to merge them all, manage them all in Jellyfin and play them all in Kodi ; and in their RAR keep them</strong>
 </p>

-# Features

-- Filesystem virtualization (streams become files)
+- Merging multiple sources into one virtualized filesystem - https://github.com/philamp/bindfs_jelly
+- On-the-fly unraring - https://github.com/hasse69/rar2fs
 - Real-Debrid optimized (with iso/rar structure cache) - https://github.com/philamp/rclone_jelly
-- On-the-fly unraring - https://github.com/hasse69/rar2fs
 - Zero-click Jellyfin setup
 - Lightweight WebDAV server - nginx
 - Kodi backend emulation / Kodi add-on
   - Metadata synced from Jellyfin
   - Multi database support - MariaDB
+  - Auto-merging of movies variants
   - Click to keep a media locally
 - Plex compatibility

 ## ✋ 1/ Prerequisites

-- Linux system 🐧 with Bash shell.
+- Linux x86 system 🐧 with Bash shell.
-- Tested on x86 system, should build on ARM and should run on a Raspberry 4, but not tested yet.
 - Docker 🐳.
-- Git client to clone this repo (TODO: provide a prebuilt image).
+- Git client to clone this repo.
-- Having a Real-Debrid account is better.
+- Be fine with bypassing media import from your Radarr / Sonarr setup (to do manually)

 ## 🚧 2/ Build